top of page

 • We confuse survival with strength.

-• We keep silent to keep peace, even when it costs us.
+• We keep silent to maintain peace, even when it costs us.

 Why Naming the Mother Wound Feels Like Betrayal